Changing Our Consciousness

 Our video, Why Do We Have War & What Can Our Generation Do About It? includes "A Conversation with Dr. Vamık D. Volkan" and "A Conversation with Lord John Alderdice."
 These were filmed in January 2014, and September 2015, with young people associated with the Emotional Imprint™ program.
 Dr. Volkan is a five-time Nobel Peace Prize nominee who has led mediation efforts on the world stage and Lord Alderdice negotiated the Belfast Agreement in Northern Ireland.
 Both are globally renowned for their work on the dynamics of prejudice, ethnic conflict, and the forces that lead to war."

-If you have questions or want to contribute or learn more, please contact me at AliceLMaher@msn.com.
-Friend Alice Lombardo Maher and join the Depth Perception Party dialogue group on Facebook, follow Alice Maher on Twitter, and “like” the Hot Stove Project and the Emotional Imprint pages.
+If you’re intrigued, please contact me at AliceLMaher@msn.com or Friend Alice Lombardo Maher and join the Depth Perception Party dialogue group on Facebook, follow Alice Maher on Twitter, and “like” the Hot Stove Project and the Emotional Imprint pages.